morgosus/morgosus.github.io/_posts/programming/fitbit/2021-08-21-clockfaces-time-and-date.md

 }
 ```

 The format is actually pretty simple.
-What you'll need to do though, is access the user's preferences.
+What you'll need to do, though, is access the user's preferences.
 We'll need another import for that: `import { preferences } from "user-settings";`.
 Once you add this to the top of your file, you can access it.

 ```javascript
 //The value will be either 12h or 24h